erazlogo/zotero-markdown-translators/README.md

 ### Basic Difference with the Zettelkasten method Zotero-Obsidian plugins (this is for Obsidian users)
 - You __have__ to include source fields (author, title, year, etc.) in __all__ notes related to a particular source, not just in the "Literature Note."
 That's what makes precise Dataview searches possible.
 - You __have__ to export archive, archive-location, and recipient fields from Zotero into Obsidian because archival research (including private correspondence) is central for historical work.
-- You __have__ to use a Zotero-Obsidian plugin that scales up well for a large number of sources.
-Plugins that rely on BibTex exports do not - searches can take several minutes for large databases.
-- It is __recommended__ that the title of your note (also your file title) reflects the content of the note, in contrast to the established practice of using the source BibTex citekey as the title for the "Literature Note."
+- Because Zotero source can have several linked Obsidian notes, the title of your note (also your file title) should reflect the content of the note, in contrast to the established practice of using the source BibTex citekey as the title for the "Literature Note."
 ### Network Analysis
 - Use Tags to categorize your notes
 - Organize and explore your graph with Groups and Depth settings